Planet Earth Shows Us Our Collective Need to Heal

 Habitat Loss

 The planet has lost 1/3rd of the world’s forests and rainforests due to deforestation for agriculture and industry.
-It is the equivalent of losing two U.S. countries full of trees and habitat for animals.
-Most of the world’s habitable land has already been claimed by humans for development.
+The majority of the world’s habitable land has already been claimed by humans for development.
 The problem is that animals have less and less land to live in and are dying out from pollution and decreasing food sources.
-In the oceans, animals also contend with massive overfishing, commercial nets and trawlers, and enormous amounts of plastic and chemical waste pollution destroying their natural habitats and killing food sources.
-When the layers of the food chain are knocked out, it throws the entire ecosystem off balance and leads to collapse.
+In the oceans, animals also contend with massive overfishing, commercial nets and trawlers, and enormous amounts of plastic and chemical waste pollution, destroying their natural habitats and killing food sources.
+When the layers of the food chain are knocked out, it throws the entire ecosystem off balance and leads to eventual collapse.
 Each successive layer relies on each other.
 With humans towards the top, we will have nothing to stand on.

 What we can do is to advocate for greater habitat protection.
 The world is already committed to protecting 30% of the world’s land by 2050…but as citizens we will still need to play our part by pushing for legislation and protection to hold governments responsible.
 Otherwise, they will not get there.
-In Ecuador, the citizens pushed the government to call a national vote whether to protect Yasuni (one of the most biodiverse parts of the Amazon rainforest in Ecuador) from big oil drilling.
-(As of August 20, 2023, the people of Ecuador voted out big oil to protect the Amazon rainforest).
 Ecocide is another global development, calling for the global and legal criminalization of environmental damage and destruction.

 Over-Consumption of Energy and Resources

 As I mentioned earlier, humans have been consuming 175% of the planet’s resources and what it can regenerate in one year.
-That means we are consuming what is available for this year + what is available for next year…which basically means that our natural resources don’t even have time to regenerate so we will soon have nothing left.
-We consume so much that we would need 5 more earths to sustain our current lifestyle at a population of 8.5 billion people.
+That means we are consuming what is available for this year + what is available for next year…which basically means that our natural resources don’t even have time to regenerate.
+We consume so much that we would need 5 more earths to sustain our current lifestyle.

 The U.S. is the 2nd largest energy consumer in the world (consuming 17% of the world’s energy and resources), and is the #1 consumer of oil (consuming 20% of the world’s reserves), but yet the U.S. only represents 4% of the world’s population.
 China may top the list as the #1 energy consumer but the average U.S. citizen uses 2.5 times the energy of the average Chinese citizen.

 What every single person can do is to dramatically decrease their energy usage to only what is essential.
 E.g. turn off the A.C. and open a window or turn on a fan.
 Unplug all of your electronic devices.
 Enjoy being outdoors or activities that don’t require electricity.
 Transform your home to be as energy efficient as possible.
+Install solar panels and deploy renewable energies.
 Walk or bike instead of driving.
 Minimize purchase of oil to the bare minimum.
 Stop purchasing and buying so many things.
 This will not only reduce the stress on the world’s resources, but it will also save you money as well.

 Pollution & Waste Generation

 We have a massive garbage and waste problem in this world.
 With so much consumption there’s so much waste.
 And the waste has nowhere to go.
 Current human solution is to bury it in the Earth.
 Trash and plastic can be found everywhere—in the oceans, inside animals, inside our food, inside our bodies.
-Yep there is microplastics in your body right now.
+Yep there are microplastics in your body.
 Along with enormous list of pharmaceutical chemicals, poisons, toxins, etc. that leech into our global water supply.
-Waste and pollution is everywhere—we drink it, we eat it, we breathe it, we hear it.
+Waste and pollution is everywhere—we drink it, we eat it, we breathe it.

 The U.S. is the largest dumper of CO2 emissions in history.
 Contributing 25% of the world’s total CO2 emissions, and remains as the 2nd largest polluter in the world.
 Again, China may top the list as #1 but the U.S. pollutes almost 2 times the amount of China per capita.